mikepthomas/projects/_posts/printer.md

 The two 345mm 8mm lead screws are then threaded through the nut supports and fixed to the Z motors.

+> [!IMPORTANT]
-**_NOTE:_** There needs to be a slight gap between the lead screws and the motor shafts to allow a little bit of flex in the couplers.
+> There needs to be a slight gap between the lead screws and the motor shafts to allow a little bit of flex in the couplers.

 #### Parts Used